Property fraud is on the rise, how are you protecting your assets?

 The following practical steps can be taken to help reduce the risk of property fraud:

 - Take care when receiving solicitor’s/conveyancer’s bank account details.
-If you receive the bank details by email or post, it is advisable to phone the company to make sure they are correct.
-Many firms provide clients with their bank details at the outset (by post) and stress that those details will not change.
-Therefore, if you receive bank details which differ to the original ones provided you should call the firm to verify the position.
+If you receive bank details by email or post, you should always phone the firm to make sure these details are correct.
+Many firms provide clients with their bank details at the outset of a transaction (by post) and advise that those details will not change.
+Therefore, if you receive bank details which differ from those originally provided you should call the firm to verify the position (though it is prudent to call and check bank details in all circumstances).

 - Take care when providing bank account details to your solicitor/conveyancer.
-Preferably, try not to send your bank account details by email (to anyone).
-Try and either provide them over the phone or in person.
-If bank account details are provided by email, do not send them in a format (e.g. word) which a fraudster can intercept and alter.
-Sending as a pdf is a safer method.
+The best advice would be to try to avoid sending your bank account details by email (to anyone); if possible, provide over the phone or in person.
+If circumstances are such that bank account details are to be sent by email, do not send them in a format (eg word) which a fraudster can more easily intercept and alter.
+Sending as a pdf attachment is a safer method.

 - Sign up for the Land Registry Property Alert Service.
-This is a free service where HM Land Registry will alert you by email when there is certain activity on the property which you have selected.
-The alert enables you to deduce any suspicious activity which has not been authorised by the registered owner (for example if an application is made to register a mortgage or a transfer of title ownership).
-This service will not by itself block the transaction from being registered, but it will put you on alert so that you can seek further advice, or contact HM Land Registry, if you are concerned the application is not bona fide.
-For more details, see this page on the Land Registry website - https://propertyalert.landregistry.gov.uk/
+This is a free service offered by HM Land Registry.
+Once you have signed up, you will receive email alerts if someone tries to change the registered title to the relevant property.
+This service will not by itself block the transaction from being registered, but it will put you on alert so that you can seek further advice, or contact HM Land Registry, if you are concerned that the application is not bona fide.
+However, in November 2018, only 1 in 100 registered properties across England and Wales were using the service.
+For more details, see this page on HM Land Registry website.

 - Suspicious behaviour.
-If you are being pressured to proceed very quickly, establish if there is any genuine reason for this .
+If you are being pressed to proceed to complete the transaction very quickly, you should (or you should instruct your solicitor to) seek to establish whether there is any feasible explanation.
 Fraudsters often use this tactic to try and influence decisions and to make sure that corners are cut.
-Very rapid completion in return for a bargain price can be one approach.
-Also, mail solicitations claiming great returns, no matter how good they look, should be treated with great caution.
+Very rapid completion in return for a bargain price is one approach sometimes adopted.
+Furthermore, mail solicitations claiming great returns, no matter how good they look, should be treated with great caution.
 If a deal seems too good to be true, then it probably is.

 - Research.
 Never make property investments without thorough research and appropriate professional advice.